Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - schema://fact - fact table schema Standardized financial data points (US-GAAP XBRL mapped to canonical standard_concept labels).
 MIME type: application/json

-- schema://factor_scores - factor_scores table schema Cross-sectional factor scores and percentile ranks per entity.
-Computed from the latest two 10-K filings.
-10 factors matching the SDK AlphaEngine built-in set. _rank columns are PERCENT_RANK (0.0–1.0, where 1.0 = best). composite_rank is an equal-weight average of non-null factor ranks.
+- schema://factor_scores - factor_scores table schema Cross-sectional factor scores and percentile ranks per entity, computed across the full universe from recent annual filings. _rank columns are normalized to 0.0–1.0 (1.0 = strongest relative standing); composite_rank is a proprietary blend of the individual factor ranks.
+Methodology is proprietary.
 Derived at export time — not stored in Postgres.
 MIME type: application/json

 - schema://filing - filing table schema Metadata for all SEC filings processed.
 MIME type: application/json